 For most students, even generous award packages leave a significant gap between the cost of college and what you (and your family) can afford to pay.
 If that’s the case for you, a well-crafted appeal letter — with documented reasons for your appeal — might convince the college of your choice to increase your financial aid award.

 If you don’t ask, you’ll never know if you could have received more aid.
 Yet many students don’t appeal their financial aid.
 It can feel awkward to ask or they may not even know that they can.
-To make the process easier for you, we’ve included five sample letters (and a follow-up message) that you can use to write your own appeal letter.
+To make the process easier for you, we’ve included five sample letters (and a follow-up message) you can use to write your own appeal letter.

 How to use these samples